danidiaz/moo-nad/README.md

 ## caveat emptor

-At the end of the day, this method might involve too much ceremony to be practical. "caveat emptor" and all that.
+At the end of the day, this method might involve too much ceremony to be practical.

 Feedback welcome.